7robots/micro-mcp-server/dxt-extension/README.md

 4. **Extension not appearing in Claude Desktop**:
    - Ensure you're using Claude Desktop version 0.7.0 or higher
-   - Verify Node.js 18.0.0+ is installed on your system
    - Check that the extension package was installed correctly

 ### Debug Mode